 But there will be no green bin collection the week beginning 28 December.

-There will be no refuse collections on Christmas Day, Boxing Day and New Year’s Day.
+And there will be no refuse collections at all on Christmas Day, Boxing Day and New Year’s Day.

-Christmas trees should be chopped up and placed inside green bins, or if you are not on the green wheeled bin service tied up and left with burgundy bins or lilac sacks on green waste collection week.
-They can also be taken to the household waste recycling centres at Henthorn, Clitheroe, or Chapel Hill, Longridge.
+Christmas trees should be chopped up and placed inside green bins, or if you are not on the green bin service tied up and left with burgundy bins or lilac sacks on green waste collection week.
+They can also be taken to the household waste recycling centres in Clitheroe and Longridge.

 I’m dreaming of a green Christmas:

-- Over five million extra canned drinks will be consumed over Christmas – recycling one aluminium drink can saves enough energy to run a set of Christmas tree lights for two hours
+- Over 500million extra canned drinks will be consumed over Christmas – recycling one aluminium drink can save enough energy to run a set of Christmas tree lights for two hours

-- The UK will consume 5.5 million jars of mincemeat, 12 million jars of pickles and 6.5 million jars of cranberries – recycling the jars will save enough energy to boil water for 60 million cups of tea
+- The UK will consume over five million jars of mincemeat, 12 million jars of pickles and six million jars of cranberries – recycling the jars can save enough energy to boil the water for 60million cups of tea

-- Over 83 square kilometres of wrapping paper will be thrown away in the UK over Christmas, enough to cover Hyde Park 33 times – wrapping paper can be shredded, recycled and even used to clean windows
+- Over 83 square kilometres of wrapping paper will be thrown away in the UK over Christmas, enough to gift wrap Jersey once or Hyde Park 33 times – wrapping paper can be shredded, recycled and even used to clean windows